 Building model train scenery is one of the most enjoyable and rewarding aspects of model railroading.
 You can really show your creativity and artistic talent here even if you didn’t have any to begin with (speaking for myself of course).
 Using the tips and techniques described in this section, you can build a fantastic environment for your trains.
+Your layout can become a truly beautiful display of art just as any painting or sculpture, and can be enjoyed for its artistic qualities as much as it is for its structure and operation.

 It’s not that hard to do either.
 There are many materials available commercially now that make the job easy.
 Even so, you don’t have to buy a lot of stuff if you don’t want to.
 Many model scenery projects can be completed with materials that you already have laying around the house or that you can find in your backyard.